MatthewPontarolo/genetics/README.md

     - Needs to hold info for how it changes survival rate and sexual selection as simple % modifiers
     - Gene linkage, simulating genes nearby on same chromosome by tying frequencies together
 - Create text files that get read and processed to set up species and their genes + initial frequencies

+- Allow user to set environmental stats, like predation rate and carrying capacity of the environment(food availability)